cypress-io/cypress-documentation/content/guides/getting-started/testing-react.md

 </code-block>
 </code-group>

-2. Finally, test the Stepper as you would if you were to play with it as a user, which we could consider an integration-style test.
+2. Next, test the Stepper as you would if you were to play with it as a user, which we could consider an integration-style test.

 <!-- <stepper initial="100"></stepper> -->